DracoZT/CognitiveGame/README.md

 # CognitiveGame
-An Role Playing Game for depression treatment prediction using LibGDX framework and Android.
+A Role Playing Game for depression treatment prediction using LibGDX framework and Android.
 In order to make the patients actively participate into preset memory test, we build this RPG to faciliate doctors conduct test and research.

 ## Several Screenshots for the game interface
 ### Login Page